kshardha/cicdnewman/README.md

 # About

 This post will demonstrate use of code pipeline to build, deploy and functionally test an API.
-The testing will conduct functional test suite using a postman collection against our api using the Newman, a command line collection runner that can also be invoked programmatically via node js.
+The testing will conduct functional test suite using a postman collection against our api using Newman, a command line collection runner that can also be invoked programmatically via node js.

 Why: proliferation of API's is obvious and the need to include functional testing of API's in the devops lifecycle is is a common